Saturday, May 9, 2020

 Yet, hot faith can be a violent and deadly force in the world.
 Look around: Sunnis are fighting with Shiites in Iraq.
 Hindus are battling Muslims in India.
 The church has had plenty of violent sins in its history.
 Call them extremists, or call them crazy, but one thing is certain — their faith is hot.

-Several outspoken atheists have gone so far as to say that religion is the cause of most of the world’s troubles.
+Several outspoken atheists have gone as far as to say that religion is the cause of most of the world’s troubles.
 Christopher Hitchens, author of the book God Is Not Great: How Religion Poisons Everything, blames faith for genocide, sexism, suicide bombings, genital mutilation, totalitarianism and every other problem in the history of the world.
 He scores some points — no one would argue against the notion that people do a great deal of evil in the name of God.
 I am sure none of us would want to defend suicide bombings and genital mutilation.

 The alternative to hot faith is not no faith, as Mr. Hitchens says.
 It is cool faith.
 What would cool faith look like?